dgraph-io/dgraph/wiki/content/deploy/index.md

 In setting up a cluster be sure the check the following.

 * Is atleast one Dgraph zero node running?
-* Is each Dgraph server instance in the cluster set up correctly?
+* Is each Dgraph alpha instance in the cluster set up correctly?
 * Will each server instance be accessible to all peers on 7080 (+ any port offset)?
 * Does each node have a unique ID on startup?
 * Has `--bindall=true` been set for networked communication?